 Trees are planted by companies in the sector and through important forest outgrower support programs, which generate social value in areas of Brazil far from large urban centers and also value small producers, helping to reduce the pressure on natural forests and remediate degraded soils.
-In 2018, approximately 25,000 families were benefited by outgrower support programs throughout Brazil.
+In 2019, approximately 1.6 million people were benefited by outgrower support programs throughout Brazil.

 Through these programs, companies establish long-term partnerships with small producers which allow them to participate in the production chain; these producers provide wood from trees planted on their land, and often carry out other activities related to integrated forest/livestock/crop production that reinforce the family income.

 By helping keep thousands of people in the country, outgrower support programs also diversify local activities and generate employment and income, contributing to the development of communities where the plantations and industrial units are located.